 Consider the strange case of the Covington Catholics, for instance.
 If there had been some conservatives working in the mainstream media, they would have given a pushback and rejected the simple narrative that the schoolboys were bigoted bullies.
 The networks might then have been forced to engage in real journalism.

-If Borger had consulted a conservative colleague, that person would have told her that you can’t read peoples minds, but that the president’s actions speak of a person who cares about the security and future of America – and that is the reason so many Americans voted for him.We value your comments!
-Please weigh in on our comment section below.
+If Borger had consulted a conservative colleague, that person would have told her that you can’t read peoples minds, but that the president’s actions speak of a person who cares about the security and future of America – and that is the reason so many Americans voted for him.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com